jellies on the dead introduced wood

 Habitat

 On dead wood, especially of introduced trees.
-Often found on fallen branches and logs.
+Often found on fallen branches.

 Range